 21715 Strategic Management6cp

-Requisite(s): (22747 Accounting for Managerial Decisions OR 22784 Accounting: Concepts and Applications) AND (25706 Economics for Management OR 25745 Economics: Concepts and Applications OR 23706 Economics for Management) AND (24734 Marketing Management OR 24746 Marketing: Concepts and Applications) AND (25742 Financial Management OR 25746 Financial Management: Concepts and Applications) AND (66 credit points of completed study in 66Credit Points spk(s): C04018 c Master of Business Administration OR 120 credit points of completed study in spk(s): C04250 Juris Doctor Master of Business Administration OR 72 credit points of completed study in spk(s): C04274 Master of Engineering Management Master of Business Administration)
+Requisite(s): (22747 Accounting for Managerial Decisions OR 22800 Understanding Accounting and Financial Reports) AND (23709 Economics for Management OR 23706 Economics for Management) AND (24734 Marketing Management OR 24834 Marketing Decision Making) AND (25742 Financial Management OR 25799 Financial Management) AND (66 credit points of completed study in 66Credit Points spk(s): C04018 c Master of Business Administration OR 120 credit points of completed study in spk(s): C04250 Juris Doctor Master of Business Administration OR 72 credit points of completed study in spk(s): C04274 Master of Engineering Management Master of Business Administration OR 72 credit points of completed study in spk(s): C04433 Master of International Commercial and Business Law Master of Business Administration OR 72 credit points of completed study in spk(s): C04448 Master of Science Master of Business Administration)

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 These requisites may not apply to students in certain courses.
 See access conditions.